Well Installation Section

 Ground source heat pump systems are designed to heat or cool a house or structure by using the earth’s constant ground temperature.
 During winter the outside air temperature averages about 20 degrees Fahrenheit; however, groundwater stays an average of 55 degrees Fahrenheit.
 The idea of a ground source heat pump system is to pump groundwater or other fluid through a buried loop to a heat exchange unit.
 The heat exchange unit will transfer the temperature of the fluid to warm up your home in the winter or cool your home in the summer.

-Horizontal systems are only regulated if the horizontal system is constructed at or over 10 feet deep.
+Horizontal systems are only regulated if the horizontal system is constructed at or greater than 10 feet deep.
 A vertical closed loop system has a borehole depth limitation of 200 feet.
-If there is a situation where a system needs to be installed to a depth greater than 200 feet contact the Wellhead Protection Section at 573-368-2165.
+If there is a situation where a system needs to be installed to a depth greater than 200 feet contact the Well Installation Section at 573-368-2165.

 Open loop systems use a domestic water well to supply groundwater to the heat exchange unit.
 The water is either pumped back into the ground through a second well or to a surface lake or pond.
 Keep in mind that if you are disposing of this water to the surface it must remain on the landowner’s property.
 It may not be run to drainage that leaves the property unless applicable permits are obtained through the Water Pollution Control Branch, within the Department of Natural Resources.